Journal

 If it’s happening to you

 Don’t panic.
 Anxiety feeds it, and it feeds the anxiety.
 Add real sound to the room if you need to break the spell.
-Put on a song, turn on a fan, play a show in the background.
+Put on a song.
+Turn on a fan.
+Play a show in the background.
 Then look at the inputs: sleep, stress, caffeine, medications, recent audio exposure, overall nervous system state.
 Most cases are harmless and resolve when the inputs change.

 If it keeps happening, gets louder, or shows up with actual hearing changes, see an audiologist.
 Musical Ear Syndrome is usually benign.
 The things that sometimes sit next to it are worth checking anyway.